milafternoon/molywood/README.md

  be chosen with `color`, using either simple color names (black, red, blue, orange, yellow, green and white), VMD-compatible ColorIDs (0-32) or a coloring scheme keyword (name, type, element, structure etc.).
- Similarly, `style` can be set to newcartoon, licorice, surf or quicksurf (non-case sensitive).
+ Similarly, `style` can be set to newcartoon, licorice, surf, quicksurf, vdw or tube (non-case sensitive).
     + By default, highlight appears (fades in from transparency) and disappears smoothly over the course of the action.
 If you want your highlight to stay visible, use `mode=u` (up) to make it appear only.